The Home-Made Car: Cast

+Production

 Locations

 The film was shot largely in and around Farnborough, Hampshire, and Cove, Hampshire.
 The car was rebuilt at Blackwell Cottage, Cambridge Road West, Farnborough.
 The house remains, although the garage has been replaced by a detached house, now number 26.
 The house where the little girl lived, next door, is also still there.
 As well as Farnborough, parts of the filming took place at the petrol station in Bucks Horn Oak, Hampshire and Seale, Surrey.